 Most departments consistently achieve above the NI average for non-selective schools.
-In terms of GCSE performance, the percentage of pupils gaining at least five A\-C grades has increased steadily over the past few years, with a three-year average of 81%.
-Of particular note are those pupils who have gained up to and including twelve A\-C grades at GCSE level.
-There has also been a 10% increase in the number of pupils achieving five A\-C grades including English and Mathematics in the past three years.
+In terms of GCSE performance, the percentage of pupils gaining at least five A-C grades has increased steadily over the past few years, with a three-year average of 80%.
+Of particular note are those pupils who have gained up to and including eleven A-C grades at GCSE level.
+There has also been a 16% increase in the number of pupils achieving five A-C grades including English and Mathematics.

-At post-16, pupils can complete BTEC, Cambridge Nationals, CCEA and City and Guilds courses.
-Last year, 51% of Parkhall Integrated College pupils achieved three A\-C grades at key stage 5 level, while 95% achieved three A\-E grades.
+At post-16 pupils can complete BTEC, Cambridge Nationals, CEA and City and Guilds courses.
+Last year 79% of Parkhall Integrated College pupils achieved three A-C grades at key stage 5 level, while 96% achieved three A-E grades.